SomaDelights

 07:00 · the door

-Single person working in production kitchen at 4 AM
+Cold-press in operation in production kitchen at 4 AM

-Fresh turmeric roots on a production surface
+Fresh turmeric and produce on production surface

 Fresh ingredients being sourced at morning wholesale market